rehierl/node-tree-outliner/3-2-0-design-3.md

 (forwards) Where would such a type-1 sectioning node have to be placed, if it were supposed to replace the pattern of a loose definition?
 At the location of the sectioning node, or at the location of the first node?
-(backwards) If, in addition to that, the inserted type-1 sectioning node would have to be replaced by the initial pattern, the resulting structure would be different to the initial structure.
+(backwards) If, in addition to that, the injected type-1 sectioning node would have to be replaced by the initial pattern, the resulting structure would then be different to the initial structure.
 That is, the result of subsequent transformations is not guaranteed to be semantically equivalent to the initial structure.
 After all, the information of the distance between the sectioning node and the first node would no longer be available.

 **CLARIFICATION**
 A loose type-2 definition is insufficient to guarantee consistent dynamic support.
-Because of that, a strict type-2 definition is a necessity.
+Because of that, a strict type-2 definition is required.

 <!-- ======================================================================= -->
 ## other possible first nodes